FedorIvanov37/sv-terminal/README.md

 # Modules package

 For using SvTerminal modules installation is required.
-Also, check the [Requirements](#requirements) chapter of this document.
+Also, check the [Requirements](#requirements) chapter of this document

 Go to the program directory, then follow to `common/source/common/lib` directory to get access to the SvTerminal's library

 ## Requirements

 These dependencies should be installed in case of library usage only.
 GUI delivers as a `.exe` build, without neediness install any dependencies

 * [Python 3.10+](https://www.python.org/)
 * [PyQt6](https://www.qt.io/product/qt6)
 * [pydantic](https://docs.pydantic.dev/)

 ## Installation
 For using SvTerminal's library you have to install Python 3.10 or above and run the following command in the program directory

 All dependencies can be installed by a single command in SvTerminal's directory